Laia Costa: Early life and education

-Costa was born in Barcelona, Spain, to José María Costa, a manager of the Niza dance hall, and Cristina Bertrán, one of Barcelona's first female taxi drivers.
+Laia Costa was born on 18 February 1985 in Barcelona, Spain, to José María Costa, an accountant, and Cristina Bertrán, one of Barcelona's first female taxi drivers.
 She grew up in Horta.
-The eldest daughter of a family of two girls, her younger sister is Noemí Costa, also an actress and architect but currently dedicated to art direction.
+The elder daughter in a family of two girls, her younger sister is Noemí Costa, also an actress and architect but currently dedicated to art direction.
+She attended the Salesian College San Juan Bosco Horta.

-Costa considers her foray into acting as an accident since she never considered becoming an actress when she was growing up in Spain, she affirms that she had no referents and when she had to decide which profession to study, acting was not valued as a possibility.
+Costa considers her foray into acting as an accident, since she never considered becoming an actress when she was growing up in Spain, she affirms that she had no role models and when she had to decide which profession to study, acting was not valued as a possibility.
 She played basketball from a young age for 17 years, playing for the Hispano Francés sports club at the point guard position.
 Regarding her experience in sports, Costa recalls "it has given me many values that I have not found elsewhere, at least not in such a pure form.
 Teamwork, to begin with."

 She obtained a degree in advertising, public relations, and marketing at the Blanquerna-Ramon Llull University's School of Communication and International Relations.
 After graduating, Costa worked for marketing agencies as an account executive at Mr. John Sample without set hours and later for a German company with strict ins and outs.
 Because of this, she had more free time and decided to take theatre classes with her sister at the Nancy Tuñón School in Barcelona.

 Costa took different acting courses and eventually took casting director Luci Lenox's Acting in English course at the Frank Stien Studio for two years.
 She speaks fluent Catalan, Spanish, French, and English.